jasp-stats/jaspFactor/inst/help/ExploratoryFactorAnalysis.md

 ### Output
 ---
 #### Assumption Checks
+- Kaiser-Meyer-Olkin Test (KMO): Measure of sampling adequacy (MSA) as the proportion of common variance among variables is computed for all variables; values closer to 1 are desired.
+- Bartlett's Test (of sphericity): A significant result means the correlation matrix is unlike the identity matrix.
 - Mardia's Test of Multivariate Normality:
 	- Tests: The first column shows all the tests performed.
 	- Value: The values of `b1p` (multivariate skewness) and `b2p` (multivariate kurtosis), as denoted in Mardia (1970).